Creating a Digital Transformation Roadmap with AI

 The Scale phase involves productionizing successful pilots and expanding to broader use cases.
 This is where transformation truly multiplies—you now have proven frameworks, trained teams, and working systems to build upon.

-Technology implementation fails when change management is neglected.
-This is especially true for AI transformation, which often disrupts existing workflows and job functions.
+Technology implementation fails when change management is neglected, especially for AI transformation which often disrupts existing workflows and job functions.
+Successful transformation requires executive sponsorship, clear communication, employee training, and reskilling programs.
+See our guide on AI change management for specific strategies.

 Develop a comprehensive change management strategy that includes executive sponsorship (without it, lower priorities will be sacrificed), clear communication about transformation benefits and timelines, training programs for affected employees, and mechanisms for addressing concerns.
 Be honest about job displacement—some roles will change or disappear.
 Smart organizations invest in reskilling programs to help employees transition into new, AI-adjacent roles.